qdev-dk-archive/matlab-qd/README.md

 `git submodule update --recursive`

-Then add all the files in the `dependencies` folder to the MATLAB path.
+Then add all the files in the `dependencies` folder to the MATLAB path and run the command `zmq.install_jar` in MATLAB.

 Some equipment needs continuously running daemons, see [Configuring Daemons](+qd/+daemons/config-example/README.md).